rks101/eglinux/README.md

 ## Know memory

-How much memory (RAM / main memory / primary memory to run programs) do we have on the system?
+How much memory (RAM / main memory / primary memory to run programs) does the system have?
 You can see installed, free, and other memory details:
 ```
 cat /proc/meminfo
 ```